danfuzz/samizdat/doc/library-guide/Lang0Node.md

 data payload bindings.
 These are bindings which are incidentally used during typical tree node construction but which are not used for execution.
 This includes `lvalue` and `interpolate`.

+#### `withoutInterpolate(node) <> node`

+Makes a node just like the given one, except without any binding for `interpolate`.
+This is used by parser code to preventing argument interpolation from applying to parenthesized expressions.